 Shambhala Publications will work with Open Road as their exclusive digital marketing partner.
 Open Road's digital entertainment evp Luke Parker Bowles will produce marketing videos about Shambhala's authors, books, "and the worlds and ideas that they explore," focusing initially on four authors--Pema Chodron, Natalie Goldberg, David Richo, and Chögyam Trungpa--as their titles release in ebook versions.
 Shambhala expects to have the bulk of its backlist converted to and available as ebooks by the end of the year, and will publish its frontlist simultaneously in print and ebook form starting in September.

-I'm hoping that this is the beginning of a shift in the Buddhist publishing world that will herald the availability of Buddhist texts, both old and current, as electronic books.
+“Open Road” here is “Open Road Integrated Media,” from what I can tell.
+They have a rather bare site up at http://openroadmedia.com but there was a New York Times article on them last October.
+I’m hoping that this is the beginning of a shift in the Buddhist publishing world that will herald the availability of Buddhist texts, both old and current, as electronic books.
 For example, I would love to have a good readable translation of the Pali Canon, such as the one that Wisdom Publications has done (see here for one volume of this).
 That would make study so much easier given the size of many of these books or Mahayana sutras like the Avatamsaka Sutra, which is over 1,300 pages long in translation.